-In recent years, a growing number of older adults are going online.
+In recent years, a growing number of older adults are going online to keep up with tech.
 They are joining social networking sites, playing online games, or just surfing the web to research certain topics.
-That explains why many technology manufacturers and developers are coming up with senior friendly technology for seniors.
+That explains why many technology manufacturers and developers are coming up with senior-friendly technology for seniors.

 Reasons for the Digital Divide

-Yet, some members of the older population are still a bit hesitant to embrace modern technology into their daily lives.
+Yet, some members of the older population are still a bit hesitant to embrace modern technology in their daily lives.
 Possible reasons for the gap between seniors and technology are: